killianmuldoon/doca-platform/docs/demo/operator.md

   ## Config for the provisioning controller.
   provisioningConfiguration:
     bfbPVCName: "bfb-pvc" # Matches existing PVC
-    imagePullSecret: "ngc-secret" # Matches existing secret.
+    imagePullSecret: "dpf-pull-secret" # Matches existing secret.
 Not required for this demo.
   ## Used for options the user is advised against - e.g. disabling system components
   overrides:
      disableOVNKubernetesReconcile: true